fbacchella/ovirtcmd/README.md

 Autoinstall
 -----------

-Usage: Automaticaly boot on the specified kernel, using a custom command line, it expected to execute an autoinstallation command
+Automaticaly boot on the specified kernel, using a custom command line, it expect this command line to execute an autoinstallation command.
+It then wait for the installation to finish and restart the server with the old boot settings.

     Options:
       -h, --help            show this help message and exit